nolauren/2018introdh/assignment2_networks.md

 which means two cases are connected by an edge if 5 or more cases cite the cases together.
 We do this because otherwise the network will overrepresent cases that include a lot of citations.

+The netowrk must compare at least 2 sets of casses.
+Make sure in the paper to explain why you picked the cases that are being comparing.

 ### Your Data